E85 / FFV cars

 - Intermediate blends (E30-E60)

 High-oxygen-containing fuels, can be used in special flexible-fuel vehicles (FFV).
 Fuel containing ethanol up to 85% (E85) is used, for example, in Brazil, North America and in many European countries.
 In Brazil, FFVs are also designed for the use of hydrous E100 fuel.
+However, startability limit of neat ethanol is only approximately +12 °C, and startablitity problems may occur even at higher temperatures as demonstrated in the IEA-AMF Annex 44 (Fan & Donglian 2016) .
 In the US, so called P-Series fuel consisting of butane, pentanes, ethanol and the biomass-derived co-solvent methyltetrahydrofuran (MTHF) is permitted for use in FFVs.
 From the beginning, FFVs were designed for 85% methanol blend (M85), which is used today for example in China.

 FFVs are basically spark-ignition gasoline cars with some modifications.
 For example, all materials in are compatible with ethanol, which is more aggressive towards materials than gasoline.
 Due to E85 fuel’s low heating value, fuel injectors in FFVs are designed for higher fuel flows than in conventional gasoline cars leading to higher volumetric fuel consumption.
 Feedback control in FFVs adjusts fuel delivery and ignition timing.
 Ethanol’s higher octane rating would enable an increased compression ratio to achieve better energy efficiency.
 However, even modern FFVs still represent a compromise as compared to dedicated ethanol cars.